rclone/rclone-webui-react/README.md

 # Rclone Web UI  [![Google Summer of Code 19](https://img.shields.io/badge/Google%20Summer%20of%20Code-2019-blue.svg)](https://summerofcode.withgoogle.com/projects/#5104629795258368)

 [![CCExtractor](https://img.shields.io/badge/CCExtractor-org-blue.svg)](https://www.ccextractor.org/) [![RClone](https://img.shields.io/badge/RClone-org-blue.svg)](https://rclone.org/)
+## About

+This project is developed as a part of Google Summer of Code '19 under ccextrator.org and rclone.org by [negative0](https://github.com/negative0).

 This is a reactjs based web UI for the rclone cli project @ [Rclone Website](rclone.org)

+## Intro

 This project can be unstable and is being actively developed.
 Feel free to create any issues, feature requests or enhancements as you encounter them.